alezen9/zanka-no-tachi/README.md

   With GSAP, I smoothed transitions between phases, handled particle appearance/disappearance, and ensured unused particles were properly cleaned up.

 - **Sound Design:** <br />
   To enhance immersion, I incorporated sound effects, including Yamamoto's Bankai declaration and burning fire, edited with tools like DaVinci Resolve.
+Additionally, I implemented the sounds using positional audio to further enhance the sense of presence and make the experience even more immersive.

 <br />
 <br />